KatherLab/COBRA/README.md

 apt install python3.11-dev
 ```

-## WSI Level Embeddings
+## Feature extraction

-To deploy the COBRA model, follow these steps:
+To deploy the COBRA model to extract WSI-level or even patient-level embeddings, follow these steps:

 1. **Prepare your data**: Extract tile embeddings with one or more patch encoders of your choice using [STAMP](https://github.com/KatherLab/STAMP).
     - **COBRA I:**